Favourited 185 times

-- Dinette in the saloon that will converts into a 3rd double bedroom.
+- Dinette in the saloon that converts into a third double bedroom.

 - Bathroom with large shower, toilet and hot water.

-- 2 multi-fuel stoves + central heating for cold weather.
+- Multi-fuel stoves + central heating for cold weather.

 - Full kitchen with fridge and gas cooker.

-- Dinette dining / seating for 6 in comfort (to be built).
+- Dinette dining / seating for 6 in comfort.

-Hetty is my home and I will be cruising her around England from her base at Napton, near Rugby.
-Single-handed cruising is difficult (although possible), so I am looking for people to help me navigate and drive the boat and work the locks and lift bridges.
-I also need some help with re-fitting Hetty's galley/kitchen and bathroom (mostly simple plumbing).
-After that we will be out cruising and exploring, with just the usual boat maintenance, cleaning, and some painting to do.
+Hetty is my second home and I am cruising her around England from her base at Napton near Rugby when time and Covid permits!
+Single-handed cruising is difficult for me (although possible), so I am looking for Workawayers to help me navigate, steer (drive) the boat, and work the locks and lift bridges.
+I also need occasional help with maintenance and painting of furniture, fittings and boat equipment.
+After that we will be out cruising and exploring, with just the usual cooking, cleaning and basic boat maintenance to be done.

-The ONLY costs to you will be transport to and from the start/finish points of your visit (if we start at the marina I can collect you by car), and contributing to the cost of your food.
-Usually we will buy food from local farms and shops and cook together on board, and occasionally we may eat at canal-side pubs although this depends on your budget.
+The ONLY costs to you will be your transport to and from the start/finish points of your visit (if we start at the marina I can collect you by car), and sharing the cost of food.
+This is because I am offering more of a free canal boating experience than merely a demanding work placement!
+Usually we will buy food from local farms and shops and cook on board, at other times we may eat out at canal-side pubs (if they are Covid-safe).